 The Federal Work-Study (FWS) program is a federally funded work program based on financial need.
 It allows students to work on- or off-campus for 12 to 15 hours weekly to pay for their education expenses.

 In case the University of Alabama is not exactly Don Vito Corleone and makes you an unsatisfactory offer you can refuse, you should file an appeal.
 It is also possible that the school rejects your application entirely.
-In both of those situations, you should turn to DoNotPay for help!
+In both of those situations, you should !

 If you don’t want to bother yourself with writing a financial aid appeal letter on your own, you don’t have to—DoNotPay can handle the task easily!
 Our app will make sure the University of Alabama receives an airtight appeal letter as soon as possible.